Blocking ads removes funding from us!

 The camera uses a Sony IMX586 sensor, the main lens, the telephoto lens and the ultra wide-angle lens each have a resolution of 48 (f/1.6), 8 (f/2.4) and 16 (f/2.2, 117 degrees) megapixels.
 4K video at 30/60 fps is proeasily possible.
 A front camera with a resolution of 16 megapixels is available for selfies.

-If you are interested in the DXOMARK results, here it is added: According to the colleagues, the OnePlus 7T places itself Pro just behind that Huawei P30 Pro and Samsung Galaxy S10.
+If you are interested in DXOMARK results, here is another addition: According to our colleagues, the OnePlus 7T Pro is placed just behind the Huawei P30 Pro and Samsung Galaxy S10.
 But let's take a look at some test photos of me.
 In the following you will find some unedited original pictures of the smartphone.
 However, due to the otherwise large file size, some images are compressed (lossless!).

 As you can see in the third picture, a few snapshots fade and could use more color.
 The night mode didn't really convince me personally, even if it clearly brightened the images.
 In the photo with the trees, you can see that all the details of the branches have disappeared in night mode - a shame.
 In better light, the night mode works reliably, as you can see from the last picture.
 On my photo tour in good daylight, the results look really good.